Sign Up for a Free Account

 * = Expanded frequencies currently under investigation

-The characteristic interictal EEG features of epilepsy are spikes (20 to 70 msec) and sharp waves (70 to 200 msec) when displayed on a review monitor at a display speed of 30 mm/second.
+The EEG is composed of a combination of frequencies to be visualized as a complex mix of waveforms.
+Characteristic interictal EEG features of epilepsy are spikes (20 to 70 msec) and sharp waves (70 to 200 msec) when displayed on a review monitor at a display speed of 30 mm/second.
 True epileptiform discharges are distinguished from other sharply contoured waveforms by appearing dissimilar to the background waveforms surrounding them, disrupting the background, occupying a “definable physiological field,” having a rapid rise with an asymmetric appearance, and being associated with an after-going slow wave.
-The criteria for identifying them require several of these features to be present (37).
+The criteria for identifying them require several of these features to be present (38).
 Spikes and sharp waves can present in isolation or as polyspikes or polysharp waves.
 Spikes and sharp waves possess the same potential for seizure genesis independent of morphology.

 This is an article preview.